nevernotsean/martin-creative-tech-blog/content/posts/filtered-vol.2.md

 author: Martin CTs

 ---
-Hi Martinites, this is a weekly email called FILTERED, five creative tech links to inspire and inform.
+This is a weekly email called FILTERED, five creative tech links to inspire and inform.
 Throw on your VR headset and lets go!

 **HACK THE PLANET:**